kubermatic/docs/content/kubermatic/main/installation/install-kkp-ce/_index.en.md

 ## Update DNS & TLS

+By default, KKP uses cert-manager to generate TLS certificates for the platform.

+{{% notice info %}}
+Check out [Custom Certificates]({{< ref "../../tutorials-howtos/kkp-configuration/custom-certificates/" >}}) if you want to provide a static certificate and disable cert-manager integration.
+For certificates coming from a **private CA** it is necessary to add the CA to the **CA bundle** used by KKP.
+{{% /notice %}}

 ### Configure ClusterIssuers

-By default, KKP installation uses cert-manager to generate TLS certificates for the platform.
-If you didn't decide to change the settings (`.spec.ingress.certificateIssuer.name` in `kubermatic.yaml`), you need to create a `ClusterIssuer` object, named
+If you didn't decide to change the settings (`.spec.ingress.certificateIssuer.name` in `kubermatic.yaml`), you need to create a `ClusterIssuer` object, named `letsencrypt-prod` to enable cert-manager to issue the certificates.
-`letsencrypt-prod` to enable cert-manager to issue the certificates.
-Example of this file can be found below.
+An example of this file can be found below.
 If you adjusted this configuration option while preparing the configuration files, make sure to change the `ClusterIssuer` resource name accordingly.

 For other possible options, please refer to the [external documentation](https://cert-manager.io/docs/configuration/).